Husband, Wife Dead In Jersey City Murder-Suicide Were 'Talented, Dedicated' Restaurant Owners

 She was a talented chef, dedicated to her profession.
 He was an intelligent graduate of India Institute of Technology, who came to the U.S. to pursue his masters degree.

-Together, Garima Kothari and Manmohan Mall were a happy couple, and owners of Nukkad , an Indian restaurant a few blocks from their downtown high-rise apartment, relatives say.
+Together, Garima Kothari and Manmohan Mall were a happy couple, and owners of Nukkad , an Indian restaurant a few blocks from their Jersey City high-rise apartment, relatives say.

 Both were found dead Sunday morning in what authorities are calling an apparent murder-suicide.